The historic mosaic

 The modern photo mosaic

-The modern photo mosaic is based on the same idea: a large image created from many small, colorful pieces.
+The modern photo mosaic is based on the same idea: a large image made from many small, colorful pieces.
 With one difference- the „mosaic stones“, the photos, each have their own image as well.
 This way there are two dimensions to the image.
 The main image, which gives the mosaic its overall effect, and the many individual images.
-A photo made of photos is created.
+A photo is formed by photos.

 The combination of modern computer technology and digital photo manipulation allowed the first creation of photo mosaics in the 90s.
 This development mostly took place in the USA.
 A few Americans claim to have invented photo mosaics.